A Kinder, Gentler Wave Of Reality TV Tries A Little Tenderness, For A Change

 Netflix's dating show, Dating Around, is practically humiliation-free.
 And in the hit series Tidying Up with Marie Kondo, the Japanese organizing guru gently guides Americans into discarding stuff that doesn't "spark joy."

-"We say 'spark joy' now for everything," says Brand Riegg, the Netflix vice president in charge of unscripted series.
+"We say 'spark joy' now for everything," says Brandon Riegg, the Netflix vice president in charge of unscripted series.

 Riegg says Netflix has made heartwarming reality shows central to its brand, though that wasn't always the plan.
 The success of Queer Eye and Nailed It! convinced Netflix to double down on reality shows featuring people being kind to each other, he says.
 (Of course, because Netflix does not release audience numbers, we don't precisely know how successful those shows are.)